Omalizumab for angioedema

 How does omalizumab work in angioedema?

 Omalizumab is a monoclonal antibody that’s designed to bind and neutralize the activity of a type of antibody called immunoglobulin E, or IgE.
-These antibodies are important for helping to defend the body against infections, but they are also known to play a key role in allergic reactions, where the body’s immune system overreacts to a harmless substance like pollen.
+While these antibodies are important for helping to defend the body against infections, they are also known to play a key role in allergic reactions, in which the body’s immune system overreacts to a harmless substance such as pollen.

 In idiopathic angioedema, by definition, the cause of recurrent swelling is not known with certainty.
-But it’s thought that, at least in some patients, swelling might be driven by an allergic reaction to an allergen that hasn’t been identified.
+But it’s thought that, at least in some patients, swelling might be driven by allergic mechanisms involving IgE — even if the specific allergen, or allergy-triggering agent, cannot be identified.
 As such, by neutralizing IgEs, omalizumab may help to ease swelling in these individuals.

 How is omalizumab administered in angioedema?